The online MSc in International Security and Risk Management is delivered in partnership with the University of West London.

 A good honours degree or appropriate professional qualification(s); or HND/Level 5 qualification in a relevant discipline with relevant experience; or equivalent international qualifications.

 For academic year 2020/21 EU/EEA Students will have the same entry requirements as UK Students.
-This is applicable for the February 2021 intake.

 How much time should I dedicate to my studies?